EcomDev/EcomDev_PHPUnit/README.md

 Issue Tracker
 -------------
-We don't use github issue tracker only for contributions management.
+We use github issue tracker only for contributions management.
 If you want to post an issue please use our [Issue Tracker](http://project.ecomdev.org/projects/mage-unit)

 Contributions
 -------------